osafune/max10-protoboard/README.md

 - TDI,TMS,JTAG_EN a pull-up to 3.3V by 10k-Ohm.
 - TCK a pull-down to GND by 1k-Ohm.

-It's equipped with a device of ES items in SODALITE v1.0.
+It's equipped with a device of ES items.
-When a defect of JTAG occurred in SODALITE, it sometimes becomes stable by inserting 74HC buffer in a signal line of TCK/TDO/TMS.
+When a defect of JTAG occurred in board, it sometimes becomes stable by inserting 74HC buffer in a signal line of TCK/TDO/TMS.
 Please check the latest errata on the Web site of ALTERA for more information.